ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/partnership.md

 - Government support to fast track the registrations and tax requirements for the first startups prior to the completion of OurTown and OurHub.
 - Government to provide +1,000,000m2 in a prime location in Zanzibar to start the OurTown project.
 - Government to provide OurWorld with an initial building in StoneTown close to the Mbwuini Ruins where OurWorld started it's operations already.
-- Partnership with Zictia to build the decentralized, self-sovereign digital backbone infrastructure.
+- Partnership with Zanzibar ICT Infrastructures Agency (ZICTIA) to build the decentralized, self-sovereign digital backbone infrastructure.

 > TODO: (jonathan) describe what we need from local org's
 > TODO: (jonathan) what is name of shukru org, and his name proper? we need to explain how we will work together
 > TODO: (sacha) review the full partnership section
-> TODO: is there newer one? (vic) where zanizbar?
+> TODO: (vic) is there newer one? (vic) where zanizbar?
 Can we do some research.